What is a Bridging Loan?

 Why use a Bridging Loan?

-In comparison, a mortgage can take 30-45 days on average to be approved, sometimes longer.
+In comparison, approval for a mortgage can take 30-45 days on average, sometimes longer in complex circumstances.

-This potentially places a great deal of stress on auction buyers who have to pay in full for any purchases within 28 days.
+This potentially places a great deal of stress on auction buyers, who usually only have only 28 days to pay for any purchases in full.

 Another potential benefit is the flexibility available when repaying the loan – most companies offer “serviced” repayments.
 This is where the borrower pays monthly interest.
 “Rolled up” repayments are when you delay payment until the end of the term.